An Action Language for Multi-Agent Domains: Foundations: Introduction

-{\it\begin{quote} ``How can one generate a plan for the agent $A$ to achieve her goal, given the description in Example~\ref{ex1}?'' \end{quote}} To the best of our knowledge, except a dynamic epistemic modeling system called DEMO \cite{Eijck04}, there exists no automated planner that can address the complete range of issues as exemplified in Example~\ref{ex1}.
-This is in stark contrast to the landscape of automated planning for single agent domains, where we can find several automated planners capable of generating plans consisting of hundreds of actions within seconds---especially building on recent advances in search-based planning.
+The above problem is an \emph{Epistemic Planning problem in a Multi-agent domain (EPM)} \citep{BolanderA11} which refers to the generation of plans for multiple agents to achieve goals which can refer to the state of the world, the beliefs of agents, and/or the knowledge of agents.
+EPM has recently attracted the attention of researchers from various communities such as planning, dynamic epistemic logic, and knowledge representation.
+The Dagstuhl seminars on the subject \citep{ALLB14,BBMvD17} provided the impetus for the development of several epistemic planners \citep{KominisG15,HFWL17,Muise+15,WanYFLX15,LiuL18,LeFSP18} and extensive studies of the theoretical foundations (e.g., decidability and computational complexity) of EPM \citep{AucherB13,BolanderJS15}.
+In spite of all these efforts, to the best of our knowledge, only two systems have been proposed that address the complete range of issues mentioned in Example~\ref{ex1}: the dynamic epistemic modeling system called DEMO \cite{Eijck04} and the recently proposed system described in \cite{LeFSP18}.
+This is in stark contrast to the landscape of automated planning for single-agent domains, where we can find several efficient automated planners capable of generating plans consisting of hundreds of actions within seconds---especially building on recent advances in search-based planning.

-Among the main reasons for the lack of planning systems capable of dealing with the issues like those shown in Example~\ref{ex1} are: {\bf (i)} lack of action-based formalisms that can address the above mentioned issues and that can actually be orchestrated, and {\bf (ii)} the fact that logical approaches to reasoning about knowledge of agents in multi-agent domains are mostly model-theoretical, and not as amenable to an implementation in search-based planning systems.
-This is not the case for single-agent domains, where the de-facto standard \emph{Planning Domain Description Language (PDDL)} provides a transition-based semantics which allows the creation of highly efficient heuristic search based planners.
+Among the main reasons for the lack of planning systems capable of dealing with the issues like those shown in Example~\ref{ex1} are: {\bf (i)} the lack of action-based formalisms that can address the above mentioned issues and that can actually be orchestrated, and {\bf (ii)} the fact that logical approaches to reasoning about knowledge of agents in multi-agent domains are mostly model-theoretical, and not amenable to an implementation in search-based planning systems.
+Indeed, both issues were raised in the recent Dagstuhl seminar \citep{BBMvD17}.
+The issue {\bf (i)} is considered as one of the main research topics in EPM, while {\bf (ii)} is related to the practical and conceptual knowledge representation challenges---discussed by Herzig\footnote{\url{http://materials.dagstuhl.de/files/17/17231/17231.AndreasHerzig.Slides.pdf}} at the second Dagstuhl seminar \citep{BBMvD17}.
+We will discuss these issues in more detail in the next sub-section.